 The Stanford Center on Poverty and Inequality vigorously explores the connection between pollution and inequality.
 In their report “Inequality as Pollution, Pollution as Inequality,” the group quotes Indira Gandhi, who spoke at the 1972 International Environmental Summit in Stockholm.
 Gandhi said in her speech that “poverty and need are the biggest polluters.”

 The study goes on to explain that environmental degradations continue to spike in developing areas of the world, such as forest cover depletion in Haiti.
 Because impoverished people across the globe cannot attain manufactured capital, natural capital represents the only “true wealth” of these populations.
 The more that this natural capital is chipped away—usually at the hands of the “haves” of society—the more surely these communities’ futures of poverty are cemented.

-In particular, the authors continue, the socioeconomic deprivation of disadvantaged and minority communities—combined with exposure to greater levels of pollution—translate to scenarios of deeply impaired health.
+In particular, the authors continue, the socio-economic deprivation of disadvantaged and minority communities—combined with exposure to greater levels of pollution—translates to scenarios of deeply impaired health.

 How Does Globalization Affect Environmental Justice?

 With the supercharged flow of information, goods, and services around the world comes ever-increasing changes in the environment.
 Global commerce is changing the face of the planet in profound ways—none of them good.
 The entities engaging and profiting in commerce—and therefore degrading the planet—are the politically empowered and/or financially motivated/privileged members of society.
-They leave the socioeconomically disadvantaged counterparts to suffer the consequences.
+They leave their socio-economically disadvantaged counterparts to suffer the consequences.